MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Get-Item.md

 path.

 ## NOTES

+PowerShell includes the following aliases for `Get-Item`:

+- All platforms:
+  - `gi`

 This cmdlet does not have a **Recurse** parameter, because it gets only an item, not its contents.
 To get the contents of an item recursively, use `Get-ChildItem`.